-Between the charming mountain towns, rolling mountains, and breathtaking scenery, North Georgia really does have an adventure waiting for everyone.
+[Updated September 6.
+2023] Between the charming mountain towns, rolling mountains, and breathtaking scenery, there are lots of things to do in North Georgia with an adventure for everyone.

 Its unique location at the southern terminus of the Blue Ridge Mountains and mild climate allows for year long explorations of stunning terrain and a rich history surrounding each different attraction.